Kashmir: Security concerns to limit economic gains from loss of special status | DW | 08.08.2019

 Chronic problems

 Jammu and Kashmir, which counts tourism, handicrafts, horticulture and agriculture among its main industries, suffers from mass unemployment and underemployment.
-The region's jobless rate in July was more than double the national average of 7.51%, according to the Centre for Monitoring Indian Economy.
+The region's jobless rate in July was 17% — more than double the national average, according to the Centre for Monitoring Indian Economy.

 The region — which ranks higher than more than half of the Indian states, including Prime Minister Narendra Modi's home state of Gujarat, on the Human Development Index — largely depends on grants from the Indian government to sustain its economy.
 Many in New Delhi say that the grants have failed to yield desired results because of rampant corruption in the former state.